 By comparison, some of the contractors that produced the worst risk-adjusted returns in the group depend on the U.S. government for a greater share of their sales.

-Alliant Techsystems Inc. (ATK), the largest supplier of ammunition to the Pentagon, gets 65 percent of revenue from the U.S. government.
+Alliant Techsystems Inc. (ATK:US), the largest supplier of ammunition to the Pentagon, gets 65 percent of revenue from the U.S. government.
 It produced the second-worst risk-adjusted return in the group in the past five years, ahead of Rome-based Finmeccanica SPA.

 Sivertsen recommends buying Kongsberg shares and has a price target of 140 kroner for the stock, 22 percent higher than yesterday’s closing price of 115 kroner on the Oslo Stock Exchange.